The Vision

 The vision is vast.
 The work is immediate.

-Every conversation conducted in good faith is a thread in the fabric of the Meridian Range.
-Every person trained in honest inquiry is a weight against the drift.
+Every conversation conducted in good faith strengthens the Meridian Range.
+Every person trained in honest inquiry holds the range a little more firmly.
 Every institution designed for self-correction is infrastructure for a civilization that can hold.
 Every generation that inherits understanding rather than rubble is a step up the staircase.

 The vision is realized not in some distant future but in the choices we make now.
 You will not see the completion of this work.
 The vision spans generations beyond counting.
 But you can be part of it.
 You can hold your part of the line.
 You can be a link in the chain that connects what was inherited to what will be passed forward.